Lecanyu/Notes/linear_algebra/miscellaneous/index.md

 ### * Cholesky (LLT) decomposition
 When matrix $$A$$ is a hermitian positive-definite matrix, then we can decompose $$A=LL^T$$, where $$L$$ is lower triangular matrix
+{% sidenote 2, 'The main application of matrix decomposition is to solve Ax=b linear system.
+Decomposition is significant faster than directly calculating inverse matrix. '%}

 ### * Cholesky variant (LDLT) decomposition